Pagure/pagure/doc/overview.rst

 The milter is a script, receiving an email as input and performing an action with it.

-In the case of pagure, the milter is used to allow replying on a comment of a ticket or a pull-request by directly replying to the notification sent.
+In the case of Pagure, the milter is used to allow replying on a comment of a ticket or a pull-request by directly replying to the notification sent.
 No need to go to the page anymore to reply to a comment someone made.